QuakeEngines/ET-XreaL/README.txt

 ___________________________________________________

-8) General XreaL id Tech 3 Features
+8) General ET:XreaL id Tech 3 Features
 __________________________________________

+ETXreaL
+	* Modern OpenGL 3.2 renderer with all deprecated OpenGL calls removed
 	* Clever usage of vertex buffer objects (VBO) to speed up rendering of everything
-    * Avoids geometry processing at render time using the CPU (worst bottleneck with the Q3A engine)
+	* Avoids geometry processing each frame using the CPU (worst bottleneck with the Q3A engine)
 	* Renders up to 500 000 – 1 000 000 polygons at 80 - 200 fps on current hardware (DX10 generation)
 	* Optional GPU occlusion culling (improved Coherent Hierarchy Culling) useful for rendering large city scenes
 	* Doom 3 .MD5mesh/.MD5anim skeletal model and animation support
 	* Unreal Actor X .PSK/.PSA skeletal model and animation support
 	* True 64 bit HDR lighting with adaptive tone mapping
 	* Advanced projective and omni-directional soft shadow mapping methods like EVSM
 	* Real-time sun lights with parallel-split shadow maps
 	* Optional deferred shading
 	* Relief mapping that can be enabled by materials
 	* Optional uniform lighting and shadowing model like in Doom 3 including globe mapping
 	* Supports almost all Quake 3, Enemy Territory and Doom 3 material shader keywords
 	* TGA, PNG, JPG and DDS format support for textures
 	* Usage of frame buffer objects (FBO) to perform offscreen rendering effects
 	* Improved TrueType font support that does not require external tools
+	* Linux 64-bit support
+	* Linux sound backend using SDL
+	* .avi recorder from ioquake3 including sound support
+	* Optimized collision detection routines

+ETXMap
+	* Based on q3map2 by Randy 'ydnar' Reddig including additional fixes by the NetRadiant edition
+	* Supports Doom 3 and Quake 4 .map formats
+	* Built-in mini BSP viewer using -draw

 ___________________________________________________